Skip to main content

 First Day Hearing and Operational Continuity

-The first day hearing began at 1:01 PM Central Time on April 17, 2026 and ran 1 hour and 43 minutes before Judge Pérez, with Wafford's First Day Declaration, the Keyes Trade Claims Declaration, and the Keyes DIP Declaration all admitted into evidence.
+The first day hearing began at 1:01 PM Central Time on April 17, 2026 and ran 1 hour and 43 minutes before Judge Pérez, with the Wafford First Day Declaration and the two Keyes declarations admitted into evidence.
 Kirkland & Ellis LLP appeared as lead debtors' counsel, with Joshua A. Sussberg, Chad J. Husnick, Aparna Yenamandra, Mark McKane, Michael P. Esser, Gabrielle Abbe, Alan McCormick, and Gabriela Z. Hensley admitted pro hac vice; Porter Hedges LLP serves as Texas local counsel through Jason S. Brookner.

 Final orders were entered for the standard operational first-day relief: wages, salaries, and benefits, utilities adequate assurance, customer and credit card programs, insurance and surety bonds, taxes and fees, and customer-data redaction.
 The court also entered the Order Scheduling a Combined Disclosure Statement and Plan Confirmation Hearing, setting May 26, 2026 at 9:00 AM as the combined hearing date and approving the related solicitation procedures.